🎌 13 Essential Questions for Return Travelers to Japan

 13. Can I go cashless now—or is yen still king?

-During COVID, when people resisted handling money the norms for economic transactions changed dramatically.
+During COVID, when people resisted handling money, the norms for economic transactions changed dramatically.
 Now in cities, we rarely need cash.
 But we still carry some—because many of our favorite places, like countryside cafés or tiny sentō baths, don’t take cards.
 And honestly?
 There’s something satisfying about that quiet pause at the register, the coin tray, the nod.
-Japan still honors analog in ways that keep us feeling surprisingly human.
+Japan still honors the analog in ways that keep us feeling surprisingly human.

 🌾 A Return to Japan, A Return to Wonder